 Funds paid toward Social Security taxes go into two trust funds:

-- The Old-Age and Survivors Insurance Trust Fund (OASI), which pays retirement and survivor benefits for the elderly, their spouses, and surviving spouses or dependents; 10.6% of the Social Security tax goes into this fund
+- The Old-Age and Survivors Insurance Trust Fund (OASI), pays retirement and survivor benefits for the elderly, their spouses, and surviving spouses or dependents; 10.6% of the Social Security tax goes into this fund

 Editor’s note: Looking for the right payroll service for your business?
 Fill out the below questionnaire to have our vendor partners contact you about your needs.